Bira/octopus-carnival/_drafts/lphr-scene-03.md

 calculating but mostly in a non-treacherous way.
 The Sixth Raven is just about the best asset you can have if your goal is to oppose Thrune.

+Everyone is now set to bring the Silver Ravens back.
+"That's a much better name than Justice League!", says Rosalia.

+Laria Longroad gave Rexus a box of valuables left to him by his mother, and he gifts most of them to the party.
+That's $750 in coins (1 gold, 17 silver, 10 copper), a signet ring worth another $750, two sheets of Blessed Paper, and a folded silk undershirt enchanted with Fortify 1.

+If he had all of that on him, no wonder the CCG singled him out for a mugging!

 ## GM Hat: What next?